meetbrij/mean-stack-jobfinder-app/README.md

 # MEAN JobFinder app

-This project is a simple Job Database application developed using MEAN Stack (MongoDB, Ember, Angular and Node).
+This project is a simple Job Database application developed using MEAN Stack (MongoDB, Express, Angular and Node).

 Dependencies
 - node.js and npm